Last updated 30 September 2024

 Identity and integrity requirements

-• compelling circumstances affecting Australia or
+- compelling circumstances affecting the interests of Australia

 If a visa is refused because the applicant’s identity could not be established (under public interest criterion 4020), a ten-year ban on most further visa applications will apply.